Key Points:

 The Toughbook CF-41 lacked many of the standard features present on newer Toughbooks, but it was still revolutionary at the time.
 One of the earliest laptops to offer a built-in CD-ROM drive, the CF-41 allowed users to access much more data than a similar system with a floppy drive.

 Despite lacking some of the more advanced features present on newer Toughbooks, the CF-41 was still designed to be highly durable.
-While most laptops of the time offered no rugged option at all, the CF-41 came on the scene with incredibly strong magnesium allow case.
+While most laptops of the time offered no rugged option at all, the CF-41 came on the scene with an incredibly strong magnesium allow case.
 This made the laptop much sturdier than other laptops.

 Loaded with Windows 95, the CF-41 offered cutting-edge operating system compatibility.
 Users could also install their choice of MS-DOS instead.
 With a built-in trackball, users could easily navigate similarly to a trackpad.
 However, these early models did not offer touchscreens, Bluetooth, or any of the standard features we take for granted today.